West Jesmond Metro station: Services

-Rolling stock used: Class 599 Metrocar

 Notable landmarks

 The former Jesmond Picture House stood adjacent to the station, and was clearly visible from passing trains.
 This suburban cinema opened in 1921 and survived well into the multiplex age.
 Made in America was the last film to be screened there, when it finally closed its doors in October 1993.
 The cinema was demolished in 2009 to make way for a new office and shopping complex, after standing derelict for nearly 16 years.
 Plans were approved by the local council in 2008.
 The new building, named The Jesmond, finally opened in March 2016.